Learn everything about the present tense and its usage in the Polish language using many practical examples!

 Present tense of verbs (czas teraźniejszy czasowników)

-The present tense in Polish refers, as well as in English and German languages, to the activity being held in current time.
+The present tense in Polish refers, as well as in English and German languages, to the activity being held in current time how to music on spotify.
 Most Polish verbs end with -ć (-ać/-eć/-ić/-yć), for example:

 - kochać (love)

 - mówić (talk)

 - życzyć (wish)

 There are also few verbs ending with -c, -ść, -źć: